solderneer/solderneer/site/src/content/notes/reversal-theory.md

 ---
-title: "Reversal Theory"
+title: Reversal Theory
-emoji: "⏮"
+emoji: ⏮
 pubDate: 01-Jun-2023
 updatedDate: 01-Jun-2023
-tags: ["topic/social-sciences"]
+tags:
+  - topic/social-sciences
 ---

 Reversal theory is a phenomenological framework in psychology focusing on personality, motivation and emotion.
 It uses dynamic qualities of human experience, emphasizing the constant shift in human emotions.